vislab-tecnico-lisboa/affordance-datasets/hand-posture-affordances/README.md

 ## Dataset Description

 In the current version of this data, we consider 4 motor actions A (tapFromRight, tapFromLeft, draw, push), 2 objects O (lego piece, pear), and 3 hand postures H (straight fingers, arched fingers, bent fingers).
-We extract visual features from both O and H. Below is the distribution of the motion effects onto target objects caused by the robot influence when it touches object with its hand manipulator:
+We extract visual features from both O and H. Below is the distribution of the motion effects onto target objects caused by the robot influence when it touches objects with its hand manipulator:

 <img src="misc/all_hand_effects_2obj.png" alt="Distribution of effects." style="width: 800px;"/>